brunetto/my-public-talks/2014-12-cinecaBigData/bigData.md

 * I can be wrong
 * I can be not precise
 * I can be no neutral/impartial/unbiased
-* This presentation started as a summary of a Big Data workshop and expanded
+* This presentation started as a summary of a Big Data workshop and then expanded
+* Practical, non theoretical, approach

 ---
 ## Big Data?